 Every assignment matters to us and after every one, we ask you to rate our work.

-We find board, senior team, and functional leaders for our clients, and they include multi-nationals as well as smaller and private equity backed companies.
+We find board, C-Suite, and functional leaders for our clients, which include multi-nationals as well as smaller and private-equity backed companies.

 A recent client commented that they liked the way we worked because "Ridgeway Partners was eager to be part of our process, while the other firms wanted us to fit into theirs."